 Why Didn’t We See It

-We hope this is food for thought.
+We hope this perspective is helpful.